CarterNelms/amateur_sports_league/USER_STORIES.md

 As an admin
 In order to manage existing sports
-I want to be able to edit them or remove them from my leage
+I want to be able to edit them or remove them from my league

 Acceptance Criteria:
 * Admin chooses a sport from the main menu